-N bullets, each of mass m, are fired with a velocity v at the rate of n bullets/sec upon a wall.
+At a wall, N bullets, each of mass m, are fired with a velocity v at the rate of n bullets/sec upon the wall.
 The bullets are stopped by the wall.
-The reaction offered by the wall to the bullets is
+The reaction offered by the wall to the bullets is:

 A knife edge of mass M is dropped from a height ‘h’ on a wooden floor with its tip pointing downward.
 If the blade penetrates a distance ‘s’ into the wood, the average resistance offered by the wood to the blade is

 A block can slide on a smooth inclined plane of inclination kept on the floor of a lift.
 When the lift is descending with retardation a, the acceleration of the block relative to the incline is:

 1. (g + a) sin 2. (g – a)

 3. g sin 4. (g – a) sin